Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Coastal Carolina vs. Appalachian State College Football Odds, Plays and Insights

-The No. 14 Coastal Carolina Chanticleers (6-0, 0-0 Sun Belt) are 4-point favorites when they visit the Appalachian State Mountaineers (4-2, 0-0 Sun Belt) in a Sun Belt matchup on Wednesday, October 20, 2021 at Kidd Brewer Stadium.
-The game's point total is 59.5.
+The Appalachian State Mountaineers (4-2, 0-0 Sun Belt) are 5-point underdogs in a home Sun Belt matchup against the No. 14 Coastal Carolina Chanticleers (6-0, 0-0 Sun Belt) on Wednesday, October 20, 2021 at Kidd Brewer Stadium.
+The over/under is set at 61.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.